What's Inside?

 > Position

-- Year to Date Figures
+- Year-to-Date Figures

 Year-to-date (YTD) figures refer to the cumulative totals of employees’ various earnings and deductions from the beginning of the current calendar year up to the present date.